effbiae/d/readme.md

 ```
 ### limitations
 ```
-the goal was only to produce the fibonacci sequence using k.edu's core in the parser, numbers are single digits, tokens are single characters except for monadic verbs implemented adverbs: iterate  nf\x     3%:\3
+in the parser, numbers are single digits, tokens are single characters except for monadic verbs implemented adverbs: iterate  nf\x     3%:\3